• Skip to primary navigation

 • Leeks – I normally cut my leek in half lengthwise, and then slice into semi-circles.

-• Carrots – I like to grate them on the smallest holes of a box grater, but if you prefer you could use the larger holes.
+• Carrots - I like to grate them on the largest holes of a box grater, but if you prefer you could just chop them into a fine dice.

 • Tomato – finely chopped.